 Other Duties & Responsibilities:

-Perform other engineering related work as required by the Assistant City Engineer/City Engineer to accomplish goals of the department;
+Perform other engineering related work as required by the Assistant City Engineer and /or City Engineer to accomplish goals of the Department;

 Coordinate and effectively work with other local, state and federal agencies;

 Effectively work with developers, their engineering and architectural consultants, planners, contractors and builders;